 Ingredients and Staff

 Nice gratuities may sometimes pay dividends in service, but so can friendly conversation.
-I hoped to find someone that would appreciate my odd requests with interest or enthusiasm instead of just begrudgingly executing them.
-As if guided by ship-bound fate, I found I Putu, the lobby bartender from Indonesia.
+We hoped to find someone that would appreciate odd requests with interest or enthusiasm instead of just begrudgingly executing them.
+As if guided by ship-bound fate, we found I Putu, the lobby bartender from Indonesia.
 His bar sees plenty of foot traffic, but only occasionally faces a rush of thirsty customers.
-After only a few minutes of conversation, I discovered that I Putu shared my interest in spirit-driven cocktails and that whiskey was his poison.
+After only a few minutes of conversation, we discovered that I Putu shared an interest in spirit-driven cocktails and that whiskey was his poison.
 He also seemed open to experimentation.
-Since it wasn’t very busy, I figured, why not get started by messing with his garnish tray.
+Since it wasn’t very busy, we figured, why not get started by diving into items in his garnish tray.

 The “Unwritten Menu”

-The Smash behind us, we moved on to new adventures.
-I tried to explain the virtues of good, American rye whiskey, but with none on board, we compromised.
-I Putu was already familiar with the Manhattan, so I considered a Rob Roy, but thought better of simply subbing Scotch.
-Instead, I went for something I figured he would not have heard of and settled on the Saratoga.
-This simple recipe quickly made its way onto a napkin and I was later told it had become a favorite at the crew-only bar.
+The Smash behind us, we moved on to new adventures, and tried to explain the virtues of good, American rye whiskey.
+But with none on board, we compromised.
+I Putu was already familiar with the Manhattan, so we considered a Rob Roy, but thought better of simply subbing Scotch.
+Instead, we went for something he would not have heard of and settled on the Saratoga.
+This simple recipe quickly made its way onto a napkin which he pocketed and we were later told it had become a favorite at the crew-only bar.
 Delicious, unusual, yet complex and oddly familiar—the Saratoga is easy to make and was probably the highlight of the week.

-Over the course of several days, we explored the limits of what was possible, given the selection, and more than once I thought about David Solmonson and his 12 Bottle Bar.
-Inspired by that kind of creativity (along with a few recipes I carry around on my iPhone) we enjoyed the Mint Julep, Old Fashioned, Boulevardier, Port Light, Caipirissima (a Caipirinha with rum in lieu of cachaça), Gimlet and even a couple of Negronis.
+Over the course of several days, we explored the limits of what was possible, given the selection, and more than once thought about David Solmonson and his 12 Bottle Bar.
+Inspired by that kind of creativity (along with a few recipes we carry around on the trusty iPhone) we enjoyed the Mint Julep, Old Fashioned, Boulevardier, Port Light, Caipirissima (a Caipirinha with rum in lieu of cachaça), Gimlet and even a couple of Negronis.

 With more time (and an unlimited budget) the list might have grown, but there are only so many days to a cruise, and the ports of call beckon with flavors of their own.
-But, while on board, I think I was able to make the most of it, sharing some great recipes and a few techniques with an enthusiastic new friend.
-I doubt that the Saratoga will end up on the menu, but I don’t think it will be the last one served at the lobby bar.
+But, while on board, we were able to make the most of it, sharing some great recipes and a few techniques with an enthusiastic new friend.
+We doubt that the Saratoga will end up on the menu, but it won’t be the last one served at the lobby bar.